skn0012/cse15l-lab-reports/week-7-lab-report.md

 ## Challenge

-1. I logged into the ieng6 server by typing *ssh cs15lwi23aiz@ieng6.ucsd.edu* into the terminal.
+1. I logged into the ieng6 server by typing *ssh cs15lwi23aiz@ieng6.ucsd.edu* into the terminal and pressing *< Enter >*.

 2. To clone the repository:
    1. I went to the forked repository page done in **Setup**, clicked 'Code', clicked 'SSH', then copied the key.
 The page looked like this and the string circled in red is what I copied: <img width="674" alt="image" src="https://user-images.githubusercontent.com/122576334/221092172-6b79fa99-be30-4519-827c-ea25c851c353.png">